Tactical Tips Regardless Of The Boat You Sail

-Trying to luff someone going faster than you almost always ends badly because the faster boat’s momentum will take them around you and there is little that can be done to stop that.
+Trying to luff someone going faster than you almost always ends badly.
+The faster boat’s momentum will take them around you.
+There is little that can be done to stop that.

-Momentum is also essential in the last 10 seconds before the gun goes, you need to have momentum on your side and be a little faster than the boats around you.
-That little extra momentum generally continues for the first minute or two of the race and you only need to be a tenth of a knot quicker for you to succeed.
+Momentum is essential in the last 10 seconds before the gun goes.
+You need to have momentum on your side and be a little faster than the boats around you.
+That little extra momentum generally continues for the first minute or two of the race.
+You only need to be a tenth of a knot quicker for you to succeed.

 When you’re sailing upwind, and you cover another boat or want to make them go the other way, tack just on their line, not directly upwind of them.